ghairfield/typingtest/README.md

 A work in progress.
 > 14-Nov-2019: Doing some updates.
 Would like to make the words move from left to right across the screen.
-Current todo list:
+Current todo list (in no order):
 - [ ] Move speedtest.[c|h] to screen.[c|h]
+- [ ] Python app to make the word list
+- [ ] Word list.
+Easy, medium, hard
 - [ ] Refactor screen functions
 - [ ] Data structure for words on screen
 - [ ] Way to update screen only when necessary
-- [ ] Word list.
-Easy, medium, hard
 - [ ] Figure out location of game stats
 - [ ] Save game?
 High score?